South Korea’s Ham Jeong-woo eyes spot at British Open as he extends lead at S’pore Open

 “There are not many places where it can rain in the morning and the greens are so firm, so it’s a privilege to play here.”

-Leading the Singaporeans in the field of 144 are Ryan Ang (69) and amateur Brayden Lee (68), who are among the four local players to make the cut.
-They sit tied-19th with seven others, including joint first-round leader Wu (75), on a three-under 139 total.
+Leading the Singaporeans in the field of 144 are Ryan Ang (69) and amateur Brayden Lee (68), who are among the four locals to make the cut.
+They sit tied-19th with seven others, including joint first-round leader Ekpharit (75), on 139.

 The other Singaporeans progressing to the weekend are James Leow (66) and amateur Troy Storm (71), who are joint-38th and tied-56th respectively.